Theme

 DeerFlow is a ByteDance long-horizon agent harness for deep research, coding, file work, report generation, skills, sub-agents, memory, and sandboxed execution.

 The official repository presents DeerFlow 2.0 as a super-agent harness with CLI and web workflows, Docker and local setup paths, configurable model providers, MCP support, message channels, observability integrations, long-term memory, and sandbox modes.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is